Szafranee/GrafikPlus/README.md

 ## Description

-The CanalPlus Schedule Scraper extracts and parses the schedule data from the Canal Plus website.
+The CanalPlus Schedule Scraper extracts and parses the schedule data from the CanalPlus website.
 It includes a GUI for easy interaction and scripts for scraping and parsing the schedules.

 ## Installation